The SENCO Annual Calendar: Month-by-Month Planning Guide

 Intervention impact analysis.
 Compile the data from all three APDR cycles into a single summary for each intervention programme.
 Present this to the headteacher and governors as part of the SEND annual report.
 Governors have a statutory duty to monitor SEND provision (SEND Code of Practice, 6.3), and they need data to do it, not anecdotes.

 Staff training needs assessment.
 Based on the year's APDR cycles, identify areas where teachers consistently needed support.
 If six teachers struggled to write SMART targets, that is a September training priority.
-If three teachers reported difficulty managing pupils with SEMH needs, commission specific CPD.
+If three teachers reported difficulty managing learners with SEMH needs, commission specific CPD.
 The training plan should be ready before the summer break so it can be scheduled during September INSET days.

 Deadline